lemnis/caniemail/_features/aria-aria-required_attribute.md

   "test_results_url": "https://a11ysupport.io/tech/aria/aria-required_attribute",
   "test_url": "https://a11ysupport.io/tech/aria/aria-required_attribute",
   "notes_by_num": {
     "1": "aria-required attribute on each HTML radio button in a fieldset: The required state is conveyed for each radio in the group.
-Some users might find this confusing since only one radio can be selected at a time."
+Some users might find this confusing since only one radio can be selected at a time.", "2": "Didn't convey the \"true\" value"
   },
   "stats": {
     "dragon_win": {
       "chrome": {
-        "76": "na"
+        "76": "y"
       }
     },
     "jaws": {